sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: GetFrequencySampling()

-     Returns the :ref`pixel-sampling` of the image in the 'FREQUENCY' :ref:`DataDomain`
+     Returns the :ref:`pixel-sampling` of the image in the 'FREQUENCY' :ref:`data-domain`

      :rtype: :class:`~ost.geom.Vec3`

   .. method:: GetIntpolComplex(frac_pixel)

      Returns the interpolated complex value of the virtual pixel corresponding to the specified fractional indexes.
 This is computed by calculating a weighted vector sum of the values of the surrounding pixels.
-If the image holds data of the 'REAL' :ref:`data_type`, the method computes the interpolated value using bilinear interpolation (trilinear for 3D images), then returns a complex value with the interpolated value as real part and a null imaginary part.
+If the image holds data of the 'REAL' :ref:`data-type`, the method computes the interpolated value using bilinear interpolation (trilinear for 3D images), then returns a complex value with the interpolated value as real part and a null imaginary part.

      :param frac_pixel: Fractional pixel indexes